The Ancient Queen and the Modern Sculptress: Zenobia by Harriet Hosmer

-Floor mosaics are one of the most well-preserved and widespread types of Roman art.
+Floor mosaics are one of the most well-preserved and widespread objects of Roman art.
 They were found throughout the Roman Empire from Britain to Mesopotamia.
 Mostly used in public buildings such as Roman baths and marketplaces, they were also used in places of worship like synagogues and churches.

 Ancient floor mosaics were often made of tesserae, or tiny stone pieces.
 Glass tesserae were used sparingly, typically for more unusual colors that were difficult to find in natural stones.
 Mosaics were a costly investment thus, a lot of attention was given to the themes, designs, and personal tastes of the owners.
-Scenes from Greek and Roman mythology were popular because they were timeless and familiar, other themes included hunting, fishing, wrestling, and animals
+Scenes from Greek and Roman mythology were popular because they were timeless and familiar, other themes included hunting, fishing, wrestling, and animals.

 Mosaic floor with Head of Medusa was discovered on the floor of a Roman villa in 1910 in Rome.
 At the center of this mosaic floor is the bust of the gorgon, Medusa.
 The Greek representation of Medusa as a monster had been replaced with a more human-like figure by the Romans around 100 CE.
 Medusa’s snake-like hair was replaced with wild curls and she was represented like the Hellenistic Kings and Alexander the Great, with her wind-blown hair and turned head.

 In this mosaic, Medusa is portrayed in a shield of concentric black and white triangles which create an optical illusion of continuous motion.
-The circle is enclosed in an outer square with ‘kantharoi’ or drinking cups at the corners.
-The ‘guilloche’ pattern or braided pattern border the circle and the inner part of the square.
+The circle is enclosed in an outer square with kantharoi or drinking cups at the corners.
+The guilloche pattern or braided pattern border the circle and the inner part of the square.
 The head of Medusa on a shield motif appeared frequently on Roman mosaic floors.
 The design is inspired by Athena’s aegis, the scaly protective cloak decorated with Medusa’s decapitated head.

 In Greek mythology, Medusa was a fearsome monster who could turn onlookers into stone.
 She was beheaded by Perseus who presented her head to his patron goddess Athena, daughter of Zeus.
 The Gorgon’s head was a popular apotropaic device in Greek art, supposedly used to ward off evil influences or bad luck.
 Even though, the Romans used the Gorgon image for decorative purposes, she continued to be regarded as a protective symbol.

-The central panel or ‘emblema’ of the Orpheus and the Animals floor mosaic comprises of a hexagon with a border of double-strand guilloche circles.
+The central panel or emblema of the Orpheus and the Animals floor mosaic comprises of a hexagon with a border of double-strand guilloche circles.
 The hexagon contains the bust of Orpheus wearing a Phrygian cap, surrounded by six animal figures.
 On the four corners are figures, each representing the Four Seasons: Spring, Summer, Autumn, and Winter.

 The mosaic was discovered in 1912 in Saint-Romain-en-Gal, France, and originally decorated a room of approximately 15 feet by 20 feet.
 Orpheus was a musician, poet, and prophet in Greek mythology.
 He learned to play the lyre from Apollo, the sun god.
 His music was appreciated by everyone, including the gods, animals, and trees.
 In the mosaic, there is no reference to Orpheus’s music, but the visitors were familiar with the mythological figure.
 Perhaps, the mosaic adorned the floor of a room for entertaining guests.

-The Floor Mosaic of the Sea Goddess Tethys is currently located on the university campus of Harvard Business School.
+The floor mosaic of the Sea Goddess Tethys is currently located on the university campus of Harvard Business School.
 The mosaic comes from the ancient Roman city of Antioch, present-day Turkey.
 At its center is the bust of the goddess, Tethys, surrounded by 23 sea creatures of different shapes and colors.
 The mosaic was excavated in 1939 by a team of archeologists from Harvard University, the Worcester Art Museum, Princeton University, and the Baltimore Museum of Art.
 The Tethys mosaic was originally located in a pool in a bath building.

 The sea goddess Tethys was not an unusual subject for Antioch since the city was located on several bodies of water, and visual art from the area often included marine themes.
 Although the sea creatures around Tethys are not entirely of a naturalistic depiction, they have been identified as dolphins, squid, goatfish, sea bream, and percoid fish (such as bass).
 The ancient floor mosaics were largely made of stone tesserae, in the Tethys mosaic both stone and glass pieces are used especially for the marine creatures.

 Roman artists used mosaics to tell a story.
 They narrated the tales using key elements like objects, characters, or symbols that were familiar to the viewers.
-Mosaic Floor with a Boxing Scene or Mosaic Floor with Combat Between Dares and Entellus depicts two men wearing nothing but their boxing gloves.
+Mosaic floor with a Boxing Scene or mosaic floor with Combat Between Dares and Entellus depicts two men wearing nothing but their boxing gloves.
 Ancient Roman athletes often competed in the nude.
 In the scene, one is bleeding from the head and the bull in the background is also bleeding.

-This scene is from Book five of Virgil’s Aeneid which refers to the Trojan hero, Aeneas, hosting funeral games in Sicily to commemorate the passing of his father.
+This scene is from Book V of Virgil’s Aeneid which refers to the Trojan hero, Aeneas, hosting funeral games in Sicily to commemorate the passing of his father.
 In the boxing match between the Trojan, Dares, against Entellus, a Sicilian, Entellus won the match.
 Although the underdog, Entellus became so angry with Dares that he had to be stopped from killing him.
 Entellus was awarded the bull which he sacrificed by shattering its skull.

 The artist has captured the scene where Dares turns away in defeat and the bull sinks to the ground.
 Excavated in 1900, this mosaic adorned the floor of a wealthy Roman in Villelaure, France.
 It was normal for wealthy homeowners to use art to display their wisdom and knowledge and as a way to show off their wealth to visitors.

-The Mosaic floor with Egyptianizing Scene was found near Prima Porta, north of Rome in 1892.
+The mosaic floor with Egyptianizing Scene was found near Prima Porta, north of Rome in 1892.
 It was one of several mosaics found in a villa complex.
 The mosaic is made of stone and glass tesserae.
 Although the real interpretation is unclear, the two figures in the central panel wear Egyptian dresses, the man standing on the left has been identified as a priest, making an offering to the seated figure, regarded as the goddess Isis.
 The Romans were highly fascinated by Egypt as a land of great wealth and antiquity.
 However, the surrounding geometric and floral designs are typically Roman.

 The mosaic floor with Bear Hunt was excavated in 1901 in a vineyard in Baiae, Naples.
 According to the archeologists at the Museo Archeologico Nazionale in Naples, it may have decorated the great room at a bathhouse and is believed to have little artistic value.
 The central panel of the mosaic depicts the scene of bear hunt.
 Three hunters can be seen driving five bears into a net tied to some trees.
 The fourth hunter which is missing from the above mosaic appears on a panel which is now part of the Museo Archeologico Nazionale in Naples.